DaBaptisteFraboul/Maya-GuerillaTagsEditor/README.md

 ## How to use

 ![002](https://github.com/DaBaptisteFraboul/Maya-GuerillaTagsEditor/assets/100163862/c3fab047-81a2-402e-82f1-0159e89a49db)
-THe tool window that should Pop-up

 ![001](https://github.com/DaBaptisteFraboul/Maya-GuerillaTagsEditor/assets/100163862/2dcc2ac8-45cc-4cb1-841f-7181bc9dcf58)
-You can drag and drop with middle mouse button to get the Tags directly from the outliner.
+*You can drag and drop with middle mouse button to get the Tags directly from the outliner.*

 ## Todo list
     - No future features planned